ErAsuratya/markdown-challenge/README.md

 #### A funny story
   When I was in college, I went out to party with some of my friends.
 I was drunk as skunk that night.
 And later after the party, we went out to roam around the city though we barely could stand still.
-The following morning when I woke up whole my body was in pain, as if somebody I was beaten till I cry :smile: &nbsp; .
+The following morning when I woke up whole my body was in pain, as if I was beaten to death :smile: &nbsp; .
 I called one of my friends who were with me last night as I had no idea what I had done.
-I came to know that I did some HIT workouts.
-I did 60 push ups, tried one hand push up and even hung upon a branch of tree to try pull ups, which I don't even try when I am sober.
+Only then, I came to know that I did some HIT workouts :grinning: &nbsp; .
+I had done 60 push ups, tried one hand push up and even hung upon a branch of tree to try pull ups, which I don't even try when I am sober.
 I did not beleive him until I saw the video of me doing such stupidity.

 ##### TLDR